Virus tracing app raises privacy concerns in India

 Satish Kumar Rastogi, an electrician, recently deleted the app from his phone.
 “Imagine if I put wrong details by mistake, then it will give wrong information about me,” Rastogi said.

-Critics have raised concerns about the possibility of breaches of the database and fear the monitoring technology could be used to collect personal information.
-They also say the app is vague about which government departments will have access to the database.
+Critics fear the database could be breached by hackers and the monitoring technology used to collect personal information and exert social control.
+The app is vague about which government departments will have access.

-“The app needs some independent oversight mechanism," said Anirudh Burman, a scholar at Carnegie India.
+But French security researcher, Baptiste Robert, said in a blog post Wednesday that he was able to modify the app to pinpoint the location of infected users.
+Writing under his online pseudonym Elliot Alderman, he said he was able to spoof his location in order to look anywhere in India for infected users.

-Most privacy rights organisations say if the government makes the app’s source code publicly available, it will increase transparency.
+Privacy rights organisations are urging the government to make the app’s source code public to increase transparency.

 The monitoring technology is also opposed by the main opposition Congress party.
 Last week its leader, Rahul Gandhi, called the app “a sophisticated surveillance system.”